Isn’t this approach a bit naive? Just walking around praying and expecting that to achieve something?

 We pray it will not!

 Many Catholics already attend Mass daily and pray the Rosary and Divine Mercy Chaplet daily (and if they do not already, they should!).
-This DWMoM apostolate asks little extra from these people: after Mass, say a prayer that only takes a couple minutes, then go on a walk — wearing a simple pin — as you pray your daily Divine Mercy Chaplet and Rosary.
+This DWMoM apostolate asks little extra from these people: after Mass, say a prayer that only takes a minute, then go on a walk — wearing a simple pin — as you pray your daily Divine Mercy Chaplet and/or Rosary.
 You do not need to be ready to do all out street preaching to be an exemplary DWMoM Street Walker!
 If all you are comfortable doing for now is walking and praying — even if you aren’t yet up for saying “God Bless you” to people; that’s okay.
 Remember, Jesus is doing the work here, not you.
 Even if all you did was walk through the peripheries and pray, not talking with a single person on the way, then you can still lay your head on your pillow at night knowing that you used that day that God gave you to Proclaim the Divine Mercy.

 Therefore we hope that anyone who desires to become a DWMoM — to whatever extent — will also remain doing whatever apostolates he is currently involved in.